radsec/AmazonLinux-2-CIS/README.md

 Work in progress
 ```
 ## License
-## START COPYRIGHT NOTICE ##
-# AmazonLinux2-CIS Ansible Script
-# This Source Code Form is subject to the terms of the Mozilla Public
+This Source Code Form is subject to the terms of the Mozilla Public
-# License, v.
+License, v.
 2.0.
 If a copy of the MPL was not distributed with this
-# file, You can obtain one at https://mozilla.org/MPL/2.0/.
+file, You can obtain one at https://mozilla.org/MPL/2.0/.
-## END COPYRIGHT NOTICE ##